PhoneIn/docs/docs/InstallationGuide/setup_app.md

 1. Press the **Hamburger** menu on the top right.
 1. Press **Setup Wifi**.
 1. Follow the steps on the **Wifi Provisioning** page in the app.

+## Set up your doorbell system type and doorbell number

+The final step before you can finally use your Phonein device, is to tell it your doorphone system type, and doorbell number.

+To set up your system type:
+1. Press the **Gear** icon to the right of the device to view the device settings.
+1. Press the arrow next to the **Base Station** tab.
+1. Choose your system type from the list.
+1. Press **Save**.

+To set up your doorbell number:
+1. Press the **Gear** icon to the right of the device to view the device settings.
+1. Press the arrow next to the **Flat number** tab.
+1. Type in your doorbell number (the number you type in on the basestation, when you want to ring your flat).
+1. Press **Save**.

+Your Phonein device is now ready to be used!
+Please check out the [User Guide](/UserGuide/using_app) for more information about the Phonein App.